Northern New England Woodcock Championship

 The 39th renewal of the North American Woodcock Futurity ran on Sunday, September 13, 2015 at Cronk Farm, Nackawic, New Brunswick.
 Joe Dahl of East Grand Lake, Maine and Dale Hackett, Fredericton, New Brunswick judged six setters and five pointers out of a North American Woodcock Futurity pool of fifteen nominated dogs and fifteen nominated litters.
 As per custom, the judges awarded four placements.

 The winner of the 39th North American Woodcock Futurity was Long Gone Mersadies handled by Mike Spotts of Bloomsburg, Pennsylvania and nominated by Lloyd Murray of Stark, New Hampshire.
 Second place was awarded to Wild Apple Spot who was handled and nominated by Craig Doherty of Dummer, New Hampshire.
-Wild Apple Polk Dot was awarded third place.
+Wild Apple Polka Dot was awarded third place.
 Dot was handled by Tim Kisieleski of Amesbury, Massachusetts and nominated by Craig Doherty of Dummer, New Hampshire.
 Fourth place went to Cairds Little Macy Mae who was handled and nominated by Bob Little of McAdam, New Brunswick.

 1) front course, cloudy and cool, Ruff Grouse Lilly ESF (Christopher) & Wild Apple Polka Dot (Kisieleski)